jasonwzt/academic-web/content/publication/chapter 1/index.md

 publication: ""
 publication_short: ""

-abstract: I offer two extensions on Pagel (2016)’s reference-dependent preference and study their aggregate implications in a consumption-based asset pricing model.
-I first extend time-separable utility to recursive utility, which allows the model to reproduce crucial asset pricing moments with a simple IID process for consumption growth.
-Second, I estimate and introduce a first-order autoregression consumption shock, and I find that it improves model performance by smoothing interest rates.
-My additional finding is that the elasticity of intertemporal substitution is more sensitive to asset prices given the recursive preference.
+abstract: I incorporate the recursive utility into Pagel (2016)'s reference-dependent preference and study their aggregate implications in a consumption-based asset pricing model.
+In the case of recursive utility, the proposed model reproduces crucial asset pricing moments and time-varying risk premiums with a simple IID process for consumption growth.
+Second, the proposed model consistently predicts that the agent prefers a late resolution of uncertainty in both time-separable and recursive utility.
+My additional finding is that intertemporal substitution elasticity is more sensitive to asset prices given the recursive preference.
+Finally, the introduction of sluggish-updating can improve model performances.

 # Summary.
 An optional shortened abstract.
 summary: Two additional extensions improve the performances of a consumption-based asset pricing model of loss aversion preference and lead to high sensitivity of the elasticity of intertemporal substitution to asset prices.